luluhoc/home-cinema-toolkit/README.md

 From radarr-mass-delete
 -------

-*The Script will clean up your library from shitty movies based on the IMDB Rating.*
+*The Script will clean up your library based on the IMDB Rating.*

 *The Script fetches all the movies, you have in the database, then fetches rating from IMDB for every movie, and compares *the movie rating with the rating set up by User.*

-*I've created this script because I had many lists in my Radarr with a rating from 8 for auto-add and monitor, but Radarr rating is very misleading so I've ended up with many shitty movies in my collection.*

 *I recommend running this script every month if you wish to have movies based on real IMDB rating in your collection.*